Category: RV Life

 ✅ Quick pre‑trip checklist

-• 🛞 Tire PSI set cold and verified
+• 🛞 Tire PSI set cold and verified with a reliable digital tire pressure gauge

 • ⚖️ Tongue or pin weight confirmed